ME495-Navigation/slam-project-roy2909/nuturtle_description/README.md

         (default: 'true')

     `'use_jsp':`
-        Controls whether the joint_state_publisher is used to publish default joint states.
-Valid choices are: ['true', 'false']
+        joint_state_publisher is launched or not.
+Valid choices are: ['true', 'false'] (default: 'true')
-        (default: 'true')

     `'color':`
-        Determines color of turtlebot3 to be passed to xacro file.
+        Determines color of turtlebot3 to be passed to xacro.
 Valid choices are: ['red', 'green', 'blue', 'purple', ''] (default: 'purple')